Jadontalis/Jadontalis/README.md

 * Registration system that funnels users to create an account and register for events with AuthO integration with Square for payment processing.

 __Some Languages & Frameworks I Have Worked With Recently__
 * Java, C, JavaScript, React Frameworks, Next.js, Typescript, R & R Studio for Psychology major.
-I would love to dive more into languages & frameworks like Ruby + Ruby on Rails, HTMX, and languages like GO, RUST, C++, etc. to supplement my backend journey.
+I would love to dive more into languages & frameworks like Ruby + Ruby on Rails, HTMX, and languages like GO, RUST, C++, etc. to supplement my backend and low-level journey.
 I plan on also drinking the .NET koolaid with some C# as well.

 __About Me__
 * Most of my free time is spent with my girlfriend, going outdoors with my husky puppy Mishka, or working on my cars.
 I'm a big Star Trek fan, and I also have a YouTube channel dedicated to making car content under the handle "jaden-hampton".
 I am also an ACM member through the MSU chapter.